OCHA-DAP/ocha-anticipy/docs/source/datasources/fewsnet.rst

 .. code-block:: python

-    from aatoolbox import create_country_config
+    from ochanticipy import create_country_config
     country_config = create_country_config(iso3="eth")

 Next you need to instantiate the FEWS NET class with the country config:

 .. code-block:: python

-    from aatoolbox import FewsNet
+    from ochanticipy import FewsNet
     fewsnet = FewsNet(country_config=country_config)

 Upon first use, you will need to downlaod the FEWS NET data.